NicMilli/Personal-Website/README.md

 I chose Firebase to host my CMS as it is newer and faster than AWS and wouldn't require me to run my own backend server like using the MERN stack.
 I also had a good grasp on how to use it after my [Housing Marketplace App](https://github.com/NicMilli/housing-marketplace).

-# Successes and short-comings:
+# Successes and areas for improvement:
 * Success:
   * Created an app that successfully shows off my skills as well as my personality.
   * Took the app from design to deployment in under 1 week.
   * Learn't many new layout and design tricks using CSS3.
   * Easily customizable content using Firebase as a backend service.

-* Short-comings:
+* Areas for future improvements:
-  * Did not pre-design CSS viewport breakpoints meaning that time was wasted tweaking the breakpoints for each CSS class.
+  * Did not pre-designed CSS viewport breakpoints meaning that time was wasted tweaking the breakpoints for each CSS class.
   * Did not define enough globally used CSS classes, again wasting time customizing each element.
+  * The Firestore collection for the project information is structured as an array, my brain works better this way but in hind sight this may make the CMS more difficult to use for those who are not technical minded.

 # Code Highlights: